jonathannen/hermit/README.md

 ## Security Layers

-- **[V8 Isolate](https://v8.dev/docs/embed#isolates)** — each instance of hermit runs it's own V8 isolate, the same process-level sandbox that Chrome uses to separate tabs.
+- **[V8 Isolate](https://v8.dev/docs/embed#isolates)** — each instance of Hermit runs its own V8 isolate, the same process-level sandbox that Chrome uses to separate tabs.
-- **[Seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html)** (Linux) — a syscall filter that restricts what the process can do at the kernel level, even if the V8 sandbox is escaped.
+- **[Seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html)** (Linux only) — a syscall filter that restricts what the process can do at the kernel level, even if the V8 sandbox is escaped.
 - **Frozen globals** — the JavaScript environment is stripped down to a minimal set of builtins (`Array`, `Object`, `Promise`, `JSON`, etc.) with no `Date`, `Math`, `Proxy`, `eval`, typed arrays, or access to `Deno`/`Node` APIs.
 All prototypes and `globalThis` are frozen.

+Note: Seccomp is naturally Linux only.
+There is a Mac build for local development only.

 ## Security Considerations

 No sandbox is perfect, but escaping the V8 sandbox alone is worth [tens to hundreds of thousands in bounties from Google](https://bughunters.google.com/about/rules/chrome-friends/chrome-vulnerability-reward-program-rules).
 The Seccomp rules greatly limit the envelope even if that escape occurs.
 The reduced and frozen globals are the cherry on top.

-Whilst that's pretty damn good, it's the start.
-To use this I'd recommend a defence-in-depth approach.
-This includes at least:
+Whilst that's pretty good, it's the start.
+To use this I'd recommend a defence-in-depth approach including at least:

 - **Keep deno_core and V8 up-to-date.** This means updating the crates and making sure they track the latest V8 version.
 Easily the most important thing you can do.
 - **Design your protocol carefully.** Exposing something like the current time may create opportunities for timing attacks.
 Consider short-lived tokens and other mechanisms where callouts are required.